SmartTokenLabs/TokenScript/doc/design_paper.md

 In the case of purchasing common goods and services, the deliverable will usually be physical.
-If I buy a printer online, a printer gets delivered home; if I order a message service, someone shows up at the door.
+If I buy a printer online, a printer gets delivered home; if I order a massage service, someone shows up at the door.
 Delivery is an essential part of such transactions, and most payment processors like Paypal would not consider the transaction final unless delivery happened.